smpotts/smpotts.github.io/resume.md

 * Utilized the open-source tool Mage for data orchestration, transferring data between the internal Redshift warehouse and a Postgres instance for external customers, ensuring the delivery of clean, reliable data to customer dashboards
-* Conducted data science analyses of product queries in Python using Jupyter Notebooks, leveraging Pandas and NumPy enabling a better understanding of how the product influenced student learning outcomes, engagement, and usage patterns
 * Developed and maintained AWS cloud infrastructure, implementing infrastructure as code using Terraform, which enhanced system reliability and streamlined deployment processes
 * Contributed to data related projects within the core Ruby on Rails application,